ArPiRobot/arpirobot.github.io/docs/ref/manuals/deploy_tool.md

 ![](../../img/dt_status.png){: style="height:400px"}

 The robot status tab is divided into three sections.
-The section at the bottom labeled "Robot Actions" has five buttons that perform different actions on the robot's computer.
+The section at the bottom labeled "Robot Actions" has six buttons that perform different actions on the robot's computer.

 - Shutdown will power the robot's computer off (this is the safe way to turn the Pi off if it is read/write)
 - Reboot will restart the robot's computer
-- Restart Program will stop any running robot program then start it again.
 - Make Readonly will make the computer's SD card readonly
 - Make Read/Write will make the computer's SD card read/write
+- Restart Robot Program will stop any running robot program then start it again.
+- Debug Robot Program will restart the robot program, but run it under a debug server.

 Above the "Robot Actions" section there are two other sections.
 On the left is the "Robot Status" section.
 This section will show you the robot's computer's CPU Usage, memory (RAM) usage, and the state of it's SD card's filesystem (readonly or read/write).

 On the right side is a "Versions" panel.
 This shows three different versions

 - Image Version - The name of the image in use on the robot
-- ArPiRobot Tools Version - This is the version of the installed ArPiRobot Tools (installed via updates)
 - Python Version - The full version number of the python interpreter installed on the robot (this is the version of python that will be used when running robot programs)

 ## Network Settings Tab